Horatio Walpole (died 1717): Career

 Walpole's wife's family were strong Tories and he was anxious to fit in with them by obtaining a seat in Parliament.
 His brother Robert had a controlling interest at Castle Rising, but returned himself and Thomas Howard who held the other controlling interest in 1695 and 1698.
 Walpole was trustee for his brother Robert's son Robert, and when the elder Robert died, Walpole could withhold his consent when his nephew, who now held the controlling interest, was in need of money.
 Walpole was Freeman of Dunwich in 1701 and on the death of Howard in 1701 was offered an opportunity to stand which he declined.
 At the 1702 English general election, his nephew stood for King's Lynn and Walpole had the opportunity to stand for Castle Rising.
 There were local objections to putting up such a strong Tory as uncle Horatio, and local Dissenters had to be reassured that the new Member for Castle Rising would not be for persecuting them.

 Once elected Member of Parliament, Walpole took very little interest in Parliament.
 He became a Freeman of King's Lynn in 1703.
 He was returned again for Castle Rising at the 1705 English general election in spite of the laments of many Norfolk Whigs about his ineffectiveness.
 He voted against the Court candidate for speaker, but continued to make little contribution.
-He was returned again at the 1708 British general election and voted against the impeachment of Dr Sacheverell in 1710.
+He was returned again at the 1708 British general election and voted against the impeachment of Henry Sacheverell in 1710.
 Walpole was becoming an increasing embarrassment to his nephew, who stood at Castle Rising instead of him at the 1710 British general election, but returned him at a by-election on 11 December 1710.
 Meanwhile, he was becoming short of money through his wife's extravagance and as a result of being charged rent on Beck Hall.
 He wrote importuning letters to Harley, claiming to be an effective Tory agent in Norfolk and seeking some preferment.
 In 1712, he was appointed a commissioner of revenue for Ireland.
 He voted for the French commerce bill on 18 June 1713 and presented an address to the Queen from Norfolk congratulating her on the peace in August 1713.
 He was finally dropped at the 1713 British general election but retained his post until 1716.